Medicine by Design and its partners offer occasional learning opportunities that may be of interest to investigators and trainees.

 Communicating to Engage: Science Through Stories

-NEW SESSIONS COMING IN 2019
+NEW SESSION COMING IN FALL 2019

 Making your research accessible to a broad audience — be it school-age children, financial investors, policy makers, the media or another researcher working in a different discipline — is a critical skill for any researcher.
 Communicating effectively enables you to inform and inspire others and ultimately advances your work.